mitogen-hq/mitogen/docs/ansible.rst

 LXC
 ~~~

 LXC support is fairly new, expect increased surprises for now.
-The
+Both ``lxc`` and
+``lxd`` connection plug-ins are hijacked, however the resulting implementation
+always uses the ``lxc-attach`` command line tool rather than th LXC Python
+bindings.

-``lxc-attach`` command is required to be available on the host machine.
+Consequently the ``lxc-attach`` command is required to be available on the host
+machine.

 * ``ansible_host``: Name of LXC container.